Continuous Variable Quantum Key Distribution with Single Quadrature Measurement at Arbitrary Reference Frame: Discussions and conclusions

-The GMCS CVQKD enables Alice and Bob to share secret keys using the amplitude and phase modulated coherent states.
-Bob randomly measures the quadrature to prevent Eve from replacing the coherent states with a squeezed state or another coherent state.
-Here, we have proposed a modified scheme, wherein the measurement of a single quadrature is done along an arbitrary angle $\theta$ in the phase space.
-Bob, estimates the the angle $\theta$ and later, during the classical data processing, discloses it over the classical channel to Alice.
-By knowing the angle of rotation of the frame of measurement, Alice can apply an equivalent counter rotation, -$\theta$ , and deduct a single quadrature value that is with the measured quadrature value at Bob.
-The security of this single quadrature measurement scheme lies in the fact that neither Alice nor Eve is aware of the arbitrary angle, $\theta$, of measurement during the coherent states transmission period.
-In the simplest case of intercept and resend attack \cite{bennett1992experimental}, Eve necessarily would have to squeeze the quadrature of the intercepted signal along an arbitrary angle which will be shown to be observed by Bob as excess noise.
+The GMCS CV-QKD enables Alice and Bob to share secret keys using the amplitude and phase modulated coherent states.
+Bob randomly switches between the quadratures to monitor the variance of them.
+This prevents Eve from eavesdropping as she will have to necessarily increase the variance along certain angle even for the most optimal attack.
+Here, we have proposed a modified scheme, wherein the measurement of a single quadrature is performed by Bob along an arbitrary angle $\theta_{\text{Bob}}$ in the phase space.
+Bob estimates the angle $\theta_{\text{Bob}}$ and later, during the post-processing, discloses it over the authenticated classical channel to Alice.
+By knowing the angle of rotation of the frame of measurement, Alice can apply an equivalent counter rotation (-$\theta_{\text{Bob}}$), and obtain a single quadrature value that coincides with that at Bob.
+The security of this single quadrature measurement scheme lies in the fact that Eve (as well as Alice) has no knowledge of the arbitrary angle $\theta_{\text{Bob}}$ during the quantum states transmission period.
+We also show that the eventual key rates with the proposed modification would yield identical results to that of GG02 protocol, specifically when $\theta_{\text{Bob}}$ is fixed.
+This is essentially due to the fact that when Alice's and Bob's reference frames are correlated, the maximum yield is same as GG02 protocol.
+However, as seen in Fig. \ref{fig:key}, a phase drift of $5^\circ$ would correspond to excess noise of $\xi=0.0107$ resulting in a reduced key.
+In the simplest case of intercept and resend attack \cite{bennett1992experimental}, Eve necessarily would have to squeeze along a certain angle of the intercepted signal, as she would introduce noise and increase the variance along that angle.
+And this will be observed by Bob as excess noise, and hence cannot evade her detection.

-We consider the case of Eve's entangled cloner attack, wherein she entangles her ancillary mode to the coherent state sent by Alice to Bob and only measures after the public announcement of the measurement basis, here the angle $\theta$, by Bob.
-In our scheme, Eve still has to wait for Bob to announce the angle of rotation to apply her measurement on the ancillary mode.
-This is equivalent to the original GG02 protocol where Bob discloses the basis of his quadrature measurements.